 Click the New button found on the upper left-hand corner of the Azure portal.

-Fill out the SQL server (logical server) form with the following information, as shown on the preceding image:
+Fill out the SQL Database form with the following information, as shown on the preceding image:

-Click Create to provision the logical server.
+Now that you have completed the SQL Database form, click Create to provision the database.
 Provisioning takes a few minutes.